Nydragon/rofi-obsidian/README.md

 # Troubleshooting

+## Cannot handle different vaults having the same name

+This is an issue with obsidian and how they handle the `obsidian://*` URIs.

+Having a Vault A called "personal" and a Vault B called "personal" as well, Obsidian will always try to open A as this is not something specified in their URI: `obsidian://open?vault=personal&file=Welcome`.
+They are however both individually openable through the application.

+As workaround it would suffice to use unique names across all your Vaults.

 ## Obsidian doesn't start

 Make sure that one of the following programs is installed:

 - xdg-open
 - gio
 - gnome-open